Training

 Sebastien GEBERT

-This thesis investigates the terahertz/infrared emission and absorption spectroscopy of various Dirac materials in magnetic fields.
+This thesis investigates the terahertz and infrared emission and absorption spectroscopy of various Dirac materials in magnetic fields.
 The materials studied range from graphene to various topological insulators (TIs) and novel Dirac/Weyl semimetals.

 The experimental results and complementary theoretical calculations show that the emission, which arises in the incipient Landau quantization regime, is favored by both the finite rest mass and the specific band dispersion of HgTe QWs.
 The latter breaks the series of equidistantly spaced LL subsets and thus suppresses the non-radiative Auger recombination inherent in graphene.
 At the same time, and contrary to all expectations, an emission signal was also observed from some graphene samples.
 Finally, some emission has also been observed in Dirac/Weyl semimetals.

-The preliminary results suggest that the emission may be linked to the semi-classical CR, but further analysis is needed to confirm these initial findings and understand this phenomenon.
+The preliminary results indicate that the emission may be linked to the semi-classical CR, but further analysis is needed to confirm these initial findings and understand this phenomenon.

 Thesis 2019–2021: Biosensors for Terahertz Spectroscopy of Proteins